routeallthings/Network-Documentation-Automation/README.md

-# Switch Validator
+# Device Validator

-The goal of this script was to be able to take XLSX data and validate switch configuration and access.
+The goal of this script was to be able to take XLSX data and validate switch configuration and access, health, and run some failover testing on the device.

 ## Getting Started